onflow/docs/docs/networks/node-ops/node-operation/reclaim-disk.md

 For an **access** node, this results in the node not being able to serve any API request before the height at which the node was dynamically bootstrapped.

+_Hence, if you require the access node to serve data from the start of the last network upgrade (spork), do not use this method of reclaiming disk space.
+Instead provision more disk for the node._

 ### Execution node

 For an execution node, the chunk data directory is the one that takes up most of the space.
 To reclaim space on an execution, do the following: